Aman834040/apnacollege-demo/README.md

 # apnacollege-demo
-This is my first Git Reository
+This is my first Git Reository.
 Author - Aman Kumar